 She knows there’s something about books that you can hold in your hands.
 About the way they feel and the way they make you feel.

-We repair children's books, cookbooks, yearbooks, literary and reference books, wedding and photo albums, commemorative books and more.
+We rebind children's books, cookbooks, yearbooks, literary and reference books, wedding and photo albums, commemorative books and more.

 Bible repair to save an original cover (Bible restoration) or Bible rebinding to rebind with a new cover.